 - Anonymous: Displays the caller ID as Anonymous.

-Replace the caller ID with this service number: Choose a service number to replace the caller ID of users.
-This option is available if you selected Service number in Replace the caller ID with.
+Replace the caller ID with a Resource account: Choose a Resource account to replace the caller ID of users.
+This option is available if you select Resource account in Replace the caller ID with.

 Edit a caller ID policy